DyloG783/gamer-buddy/README.md

 1. npx prisma db push (or 'prisma migrate dev' to keep existing data)
 2. npx prisma generate

-Git:
-to merge branch to main
-1. push branch
-2. checkout master
-3. git merge [branch name]

-Run postgres db command:
-dont need to run in with app.
-Use PSQL command tool for console access

 PSQL:
 view databases; \l
 connect to db; \c mydb
     view tables; \dt
     delete all data from table; DELETE FROM your_table_name;
 quit psql; \q

-Run a script:
-with "tsx" (which allow imports into script); npx tsx myscript.ts (while in directory need to figure out tsconfig to run from anywhere)

 Current script flow:
 1. saveTwitchAuthTokenToDb; fetches auth token from twitch api and saves it to db